tylerhill90/infectious-disease-simulator/README.md

 Each Person instance is assigned a number of days (time steps) until they recover from the infection based on a defined normal distribution and also whether they will be asymptomatic based on a predefined probability.
 If they are asymptomatic their interaction rate will likely be higher due to not knowing that they are sick.
 Conversely, if they are symptomatic then their interaction rate will be 0 or 1, representing their attempt to self isolate.

 #### Running the Simulation
-During the simulation each person moves one step from their current position and the edges of the environment wraparound.
+At each time step during the simulation each person moves one step from their current position with the edges of the environment wrapping around.
 If a person is boxed in by other people they will stay put for that time step.
 If a person is currently infectious there is a chance they will infect the other people immediately around them based on their own interaction and the defined infection rate.

 After this there is a cleanup phase where each person is checked to see if they have reached the number of days it takes for them to either recover or die.
 If they recover they are no longer infectious and are immune to reinfection and if they die they are removed from the simulation.